rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

     financial market infrastructure)
 -   the oil, gas, electricity and water sectors (including sewerage)
--   information technology and data infrastructure sector and primary industry supplies to continue during the COVID-19 response
+-   information technology and data infrastructure sector and primary industry supplies to continue during the coronavirus (COVID-19) response
 -   key staff working in the civil nuclear, chemicals, telecommunications (including but not limited to network operations, field engineering, call centre staff, IT and data infrastructure,